nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 Suppose MyInsuRec contains only one meeting as created in the [`addMeeting`](#adding-a-meeting--addmeeting) command:
 * `editMeeting i/1 dn/Follow up team meeting` changes the description of this meeting.
-* `editMeeting i/1 st/1500 et/1200` will show error saying invalid time since start time is later that end time.
+* `editMeeting i/1 st/1500 et/1200` will show error saying invalid time since start time is later than end time.

 ### 3.3 Product commands